Lorenzo

 The Elopement and the Casket

-Act 2, Scene 6 is the play's most direct portrait of the elopement-and-theft, and Lorenzo's role within it is structurally specific.
-He stands in the street with Gratiano and Salarino; he calls Jessica from the window; he receives the casket of money she throws down; he waits while she "gilds" herself with more ducats.
-The scene has been discussed across two centuries, and the principal critical question is what it tells us about Lorenzo as a romantic figure.
+A2S6 is the play's most direct picture of the elopement.
+Lorenzo stands in the street with Gratiano and Salarino, calls Jessica down from the window, catches the casket of money she throws, and waits while she gilds herself with more ducats.
+The scene has been argued over for two centuries, and the question it raises is what it tells us about Lorenzo as a lover.

 Original